-The polymer chain length in PET determines the molecular weight of the material and with it the physical properties that make PET such a useful packaging material.
-Intrinsic Viscosity (IV) is a measure of the polymers molecular weight and therefore reflects the material's melting point, crystallinity and tensile strength.
-The IV is used as part of the specification to select the right grade of PET for a particular application, and is measured at various points of the supply chain.
-Material is tested at all stages from the R&D laboratories who develop new polymers and chemical companies who draw off samples from their polymerization towers to the processors who want to control their process and quality of finished goods.
-Twenty four hour process lines and recyclers routinely test incoming resin, the dryers and extruders and finished product.
+The polymer chain length in PET determines the molecular weight of the material and with it the physical properties that make PET such useful packaging material.
+Intrinsic Viscosity (IV) is a measure of the polymers molecular weight and therefore reflects the material's melting point, crystallinity, and tensile strength.
+The IV is used as part of the specification to select the right grade of PET for a particular application and is measured at various points of the supply chain.
+Material is tested at all stages from the R&D laboratories that develop new polymers and chemical companies that draw off samples from their polymerization towers to the processors who want to control their process and quality of finished goods.
+Twenty four hour process lines and recyclers routinely test incoming resin, the dryers and extruders, and finished product.

 Intrinsic Viscosity (IV) Measurement Methods

 One technique that fulfills these needs uses a unique solvent-free method based on the extrusion of the polymer through a die using a dedicated instrument such as the Davenport ™ PETPlus Intrinsic Viscosity Measurement Instrument from Lloyd Instruments.
 This is a powerful alternative to both solvent-based techniques and the free blowing method.
 Methods involving the dissolution of the polymer in halogenated solvents are costly both in terms of solvent purchase and disposal.
 Other factors such as health and safety requirements for working with solvents, consideration for the environment, and the need for specialist personnel to carry out these tests (which must be carried out in a laboratory) add to the high popularity of the solvent-free method, which has been used by the world's major resin producers and processors as a tried and tested method for measuring the IV of PET and other hygroscopic polymers.